zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ### Columns Should Have a Name or an Alias

-In OQL v1, when a column in the `SELECT` clause is a subquery, a function or a constant, it was possible for it not to have a name.
+In OQL v1, when a column in the `SELECT` clause was a subquery, a function, or a constant, it was possible for it not to have a name.
 For example:

 ```sql
 SELECT